 While this can be a comparatively simple activity using typical DATA step programming, you’ll be able to accomplish the comparison in a single statement using the COMPARE function.

 data test1; input code $10.; datalines; V450 c450 c450.100 C900 ; run; data test; set test1; compareValue=compare(code,'C450','i:'); if compare(code,'C450','i:') eq 0 then Match = 'Yes'; else Match = 'No'; run;

-- The first two arguments of the COMPARE function are the 2 character values you
+- The first two arguments of the COMPARE function are the two character values you

 need to compare.

-- The third argument is option that lets you specify modifiers.
+- The third argument is the option that lets you specify modifiers.